 And I don't think God made us to be timid and weak.

-I'm not gonna hold back.
+I'm not going to hold back.

-I'm glad it turned out right, not for my sake, for the country's sake.
+Not for my sake, for the country's sake.

-And we're doing this exactly we're going out on a limb.
+And we're doing this exactly, we're going out on a limb.

 I mean, I was kind of happy this week when the Wall Street Journal jumped in.